Dead Horse Point State Park: Worth The Visit?

 Additional Info

-I enjoyed my time at Dead Horse Point State Park, though I did find the $20 entrance fee to be a bit much, especially considering how small the park is.
+I enjoyed my time at Dead Horse Point State Park, though I did find the $20 entrance fee to be a bit steep, especially considering how small the park is.
 Neighboring Canyonlands’s Island in the Sky district costs $30 while offering enough to do and see over the course of multiple days.
 And the views are quite similar.

 So why visit Dead Horse Point State Park?
 As mentioned above, it depends on the rest of your Moab itinerary.
 In my case, I spent a day and a half at Arches National Park, so visiting Dead Horse Point was the perfect way to spend a few hours after my second day.
 The drive from the Arches Visitor Center to Dead Horse Point State Park is about 30 minutes.